-- 1) Minor damage or destruction of school or private property (Vandalism)

-- 2) Act of forgery or deception

-- 3) Insubordination by a student

-- 4) Use of inappropriate/vulgar/obscene language or gestures

-- 5) Leaving class without permission

-- 6) Showing disrespect for staff members

-- 7) Conduct constituting an interference with school purposes

-- 8) Possession of a laser pointer or similar device

-- 9) Classroom and/or educational disruption

-- 10) Out of assigned area

-- 11) Possession of cellular phones (between 8:10 a.m. and 3:20 p.m.).
+- 1) Minor damage or destruction of school or private property (Vandalism) - 2) Act of forgery or deception - 3) Insubordination by a student - 4) Use of inappropriate/vulgar/obscene language or gestures - 5) Leaving class without permission - 6) Showing disrespect for staff members - 7) Conduct constituting an interference with school purposes - 8) Possession of a laser pointer or similar device - 9) Classroom and/or educational disruption - 10) Out of assigned area - 11) Possession of cellular phones and/or smartwatch (between 8:10 a.m. and 3:20 p.m.). - 12) Misuse of technology and/or email (i.e. Inappropriate, obscene, or indecent internet searches, inappropriate use of email, utilization of Hot Spot features, etc.

-1st Offense - Friday Night School/1 day of SII (Supervised Isolated Instruction)
+1st Offense - Lunch Detention/Friday Night School/1 day of ISS (In School Suspension)

-2nd Offense - Friday Night School/2-4 days of SII (Supervised Isolated Instruction)
+2nd Offense - Friday Night School/2-4 days of ISS (In School Suspension)